 I am happy to supervise bachelor and master thesis that are related to my research interests.
 It's best if you can bring an idea, but feel free to ask if I have a topic available.
 Similarly, if you're looking for a bachelor's (6LP) or master's (9LP) project, do not hesitate to contact me as well.

-Here is a list of theses and projects I supervised:
+Here is a list of theses and projects I have supervised:

 2023